7DaysToMod/7daystomod.github.io/mods/7dtmlib/index.md

 7dtmlib provides a mechanism for easy construction of chat command handlers.

-See the [Chat Commands](./docs/chatcommands) docs for more infortmation.
+See the [Chat Commands](./docs/chatcommands) docs for more information.

 ## Modding Utility Classes